Here’s our guide to shop some of the best souvenirs from Sri Lanka that you can bring back home.

 The smell of sea, roaring sound of sea waves, feel of the ocean waves on my feet, brown sand in my sandals, aroma of fresh tea from the tea gardens of Nuwara Eliya, the picture of us standing at the edge of World’s End cliff and endless pure joy that fills my heart everytime I take a stroll in the garden of memories.

 Share the unique souvenirs you brought back from your travels 🙂

 Planning a trip to Sri Lanka?
 Try our 8 days itinerary to explore Sri Lanka with kids and the complete travel guide to Sri Lanka.
-And don’t forget to earmark some time in your itinerary for local and traditional Sri Lankan souvenirs’ shopping.
+And don’t forget to earmark some time in your itinerary for shopping and buying local and traditional souvenirs from Sri Lanka.